 Taking a few hours to prepare food for the week can save you a ton of time each night.
 Instead of browning hamburger for tacos one night, and spaghetti another night, brown all the hamburger at once.
 Grab a package of chicken breasts and throw them in the slow cooker with a few seasonings.
 Once done, shred the chicken and use it for soups, sandwiches, casseroles, etc. Chop up veggies for salads, soups, stews, etc. all at once.
 It’s a game-changer.

 To store food for the week, I use Rubbermaid®’s BRILLIANCE™ 10 piece set.
 They are clear, which makes finding what you need super easy.

-… and they stack perfectly on top of each other, saving a little space in the fridge.
+… and they stack perfectly on top of each other, saving space in the fridge.

 They are 100% leak-proof (guaranteed), which make them perfect when marinating steaks or storing soups, sauces, or dressings. (‘Cause who has time to be cleaning up spills?
 Not this girl.)